fsncps/hume-model/README.md

 ## Requirements

-- Python 3.12+
+- Python3.12+
-- textual (>= 0.45.0)
+- textual (0.45.0+)
 - toml

 ## Setup

-Make sure you have Python 3.12.
+Make sure you have Python3.12.
 Upgrade or install using your system’s package manager (apt, brew, etc.), or download the installer from python.org for Windows.

 It's recommended to use a virtual environment (since you might have stuff installed which depends on a different version of Textual or toml):